 Medical alert systems save lives.
 They let loved ones know when help is needed, and can be the most important device for an older person or someone with a disability.
-Our partners at ConsumerAffairs researched the best medical alert systems in Tampa whose devices are known for speed and accuracy.
+We researched the best medical alert systems in Tampa whose devices are known for speed and accuracy.

 Nearly 12 percent of Tampa’s population is age 65 or older, according to U.S. Census statistics.
 The same report shows that nine percent of the Tampa population younger than 65 has a disability.
 These are the people who benefit most from a medical alert system in Tampa, especially if they live on their own or with other at-risk individuals.
 When stairs or pets are in the house, it’s even more important to make sure these people are safe and supported.